Mus9617/SkyMarLand/readme.md

 SkyMarLand is a web application designed to provide a seamless experience for booking private jets.
 It allows users to browse through a variety of jets, view their specifications, and book them for specific dates.
 The application is built with a focus on user-friendliness, ensuring that even first-time users can easily navigate through the platform and make a booking.

 The backend of SkyMarLand is built with Node.js and Express, providing a robust and scalable infrastructure.
-The frontend is designed with Puere HTML,CSS.
+The frontend is designed with Pure HTML,CSS.
 The application also integrates with a SQL database to store and manage booking data.

 Whether you're a frequent flyer or planning your first private jet experience, SkyMarLand aims to make the process as simple and enjoyable as possible.